What is abuse of heroin?

 If you or a loved one has a problem with heroin, there are many sources of help.
 Medical professionals diagnose and treat heroin problems, and can help you during recovery and heroin addiction treatment.
 Sources of help for heroin abuse include:

-1. Heroin addiction treatment centers – These facilities have the equipment, specialists and the knowledge in treatment and management of heroin addiction to help addicts gain sobriety and to live free of opiates.
+1. Heroin addiction treatment centers – These facilities have the equipment, specialists and the knowledge to help you safely detox from heroin, and the to offer the required treatment and management of heroin addiction so you can regain sobriety and live opiate-free.

 2. Pharmacist – This kind of health professional can help you fill prescriptions on medicines used for heroin addiction and management of heroin withdrawal symptoms.